 Located in Crown Heights, Brooklyn, Medgar Evers College is a growing institution with nearly 7,000 students that offers both associate and baccalaureate degrees.
-A senior college within the City University of New York (CUNY) system, Medgar Evers College was established in 1970 with a mandate to meet the educational and social needs of the Central Brooklyn community.
+A four-year college within the City University of New York (CUNY) system, Medgar Evers College was established in 1970 with a mandate to meet the educational and social needs of the Central Brooklyn community.
 In its commitment to providing students with a sound academic foundation as well as an opportunity for personal development, Medgar Evers College offers high quality, professional, career-oriented undergraduate degree programs in the context of a liberal arts education.
 For more information, visit www.mec.cuny.edu.

 Media Contact: Giulia Prestia | firstname.lastname@example.org | 718.270.5075